Corruptcouch/dead-letter-office/docs/CODING-STANDARDS.md

   written against, and there is nowhere else that documents it.
 Definition of Done requires it.
 - **Formatting is `.editorconfig`'s job, not review's.** If a formatting question reaches a human, the `.editorconfig` is missing a rule.
 Fix the file, not the PR.
+- **`using Godot;` shadows BCL type names, and the compiler reports it as your mistake.**
+  `Environment` is the one that bites first — `Godot.Environment` is the 3D world environment resource, so bare `Environment.Version` is `CS0104: ambiguous reference`.
+Spell out `System.Environment`.
+Expect the same from any short BCL name Godot also uses; reach for the `System.` prefix rather than deleting `using Godot;`.
+(E14-03)
 - `dotnet build` and the test suites are the gates.
 There is no CLI warning gate in the Game layer, so the enforced gate there is the suite — do not let the IDE warning list accumulate noise, because that is where a real warning goes to hide.